mohanapriya1994/ContentConceptsData/services/business_proposal.md

 ---
 title: "Business Proposal Editing"
 highlight: "Polish it"
-description: "<p>Congratulations!
-Since you are here, you should be serious and sincere about your business proposal.
-And that’s a good start.</p><p>Most often business proposals are a collaborative work and hence the language is inconsistent, complex and vary in tone.</p><p>Our Business Proposal Editors are here to help you create wining proposals that are easy to read and written to the point.</p><p>Editing a business proposal is more than just checking for English language and proposal structure.
-Here is what our Business Proposal Editing service will do:</p>"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {